 Why is my wireless speed slower than my wired connection?

 Speeds over a wireless connection will almost always be slower than a wired connection.
-This is due to several factors including differences in equipment, signal attenuation, the number of connected devices, signal interference, equipment location and other environmental factors.
-However, speeds should be somewhere close to the speeds expected over a wired connection.
+This is due to several factors including differences in equipment, signal attenuation, the number of connected devices, signal interference, equipment location and age as well as other environmental factors.
 If you experience slower-than-expected speeds, please consider the following possibilities:

 - There could be an issue with the channel over which the wireless modem is transmitting.
 Change the wireless channel of the wireless modem.